datastax/aws-secrets-manager-integration-astra/README.md

 * Ease of access to Astra tokens throughout the AWS ecosystem
 * Integration of Astra tokens to the AWS IAM for access control

-## Description of Files in this Repository

-1. `README.md`: The file containing the information for this README

-2. `lambda_function.py`: A Python script that defines an AWS Lambda function that can be used to handle rotation of Astra API tokens in AWS Secrets Manager.

-3. `secretsmanager_lib.py`: A Python module that provides helper functions for retrieving secrets from AWS Secrets Manager and parsing the JSON-formatted secret values.

-4. `example_new_astra_secret.py`: A Python script that provides an example of how to create a new secret in Astra and store it in AWS Secrets Manager.
-The script uses the `lambda_function.py`file as a library.

-5. `LICENSE`: A text file that specifies the open source license under which the code is distributed.

 ## Obtaining the code
 To donwload a copy this repo, clone the GitHub repository using: `git clone https://github.com/datastax/aws-secrets-manager-integration-astra.git`

+## Description of Python Files in this Repository

+Below is a list of the python files included in this repository.
+Note that the example files are basic examples and have minial error handling and/or commenting.

+1. `example_delete_astra_secret.py`: A Python script that provides an example of how to delete a secret from AWS Secrets Manager along with the associated Astra API token utilizing a root token.
+The script uses the both the `secretsmanager_lib.py` and `lambda_function.py`files as a libraries.

+2. `example_get_astra_secret.py`: A Python script that provides an example of how to retrienve a secret from AWS Secrets Manager utilizing a root token.

+3. `example_rotate_astra_secret.py`: A Python script that provides an example of how to attache a rotation policy and rotate a secret in AWS Secrets Manager.
+The script uses the both the `secretsmanager_lib.py` and `lambda_function.py`files as a libraries.

+4. `example_new_astra_secret.py`: A Python script that provides an example of how to create a new secret in Astra and store it in AWS Secrets Manager utilizing a root token.
+The script uses the both the `secretsmanager_lib.py` and `lambda_function.py`files as a libraries.

+5. `lambda_function.py`: A Python script that defines an AWS Lambda function that can be used to handle rotation of Astra API tokens in AWS Secrets Manager utilizing a root token.
+It is also used as a library by the example files.

+6. `launcher.py`: A wrapper to assist with running the `lambda_function.py` outside of the AWS Lambda environment for local debugging

+7. `secretsmanager_lib.py`: A Python module that provides helper functions for interacting with AWS Secrets Manager and parsing the JSON-formatted secret values.

 ## Creation of the root token
 1. [Create a new Astra token](https://docs.datastax.com/en/astra-serverless/docs/manage/org/manage-tokens.html) with sufficient privileges to create tokens with the roles and permissions for any future tokens that it will generate.
 A token cannot create new tokens with higher permissions than it has.